The Patients of Saints: Visiting The Mayo Clinic, Rochester, MN

-In a culture that glorifies empty-headed materialism and the mad dash for profits, in a country that disdains charity as encouraging laziness and redistributing wealth, there is much to be learned from Mayo where a single minded devotion to the well being of others lifted an institution to the highest levels of success.
+In a culture that glorifies empty-headed materialism and the mad dash for profits, in a country that disdains charity as encouraging laziness and promoting wealth redistribution, there is much to be learned from Mayo where a single minded devotion to the well being of others has lifted an institution to the highest levels of success.

 It should be an inspiration for us all.